 Full LBA Span Performance

 We don't run many application tests on external or portable storage products because the typical workload is sequential in nature.
-Even though it is possible, you shouldn't run an operating system on these drives.
-The typical use case is very basic.
 Most of us simply read and write large pieces of data for archiving or transferring data from one location to another.

 We often see performance measured in throughput, but time-based results are easier to interpret because the sense of time is universal.
-We tested transfer performance with an Avatar (2D + 3D Edition) Blu-ray ISO.
-For the Game test, we used rFactor to transfer data from the post-installation directory (C:/Program Files) to the portable drives.
-The Directory Test is a 15.2GB block of data I modeled for another project several years ago.
-It comes from a daily-use notebook and contains a mix of images, software installations, ISO files, and multimedia that yields a nice real-world workload.
+We tested transfer performance with a Blu-ray ISO.
+For the Game test, we used rFactor to transfer data from the post-installation directory to the portable drives.
+The Directory Test is a 15.2GB block of data that contains a mix of images, software installations, ISO files, and multimedia.

 MORE: Best SSDs